Oklahoma Police: Truck Driver Intentionally Ran Over Three Homeless People Sleeping On Sidewalk

 The three homeless victims of Monday’s Oklahoma truck attack include a 46-year-old man and a 49-year-old woman.
 The 46-year-old man died as a result of his injuries; the 49-year-old woman was injured, but neither the nature of her injuries nor her condition have been made public.

-The third victim run over in the apparently intentional attack was only “grazed” by the pickup truck, and is said to have suffered only minor injures.
+The third victim run over in the apparently intentional attack was only “grazed” by the pickup truck and is said to have suffered only minor injures.

-The driver of the pickup never braked as he ran over his victims, and fled the scene immediately after running over the group of sleeping homeless individuals.
+The driver of the pickup never braked as he ran over his victims and fled the scene immediately after running over the group of sleeping homeless individuals.
 The truck used in the attack has been described as being an older vehicle, likely from the mid 1980s to 1990s.
 The make and model have not been released other than to say that the truck is “small” and “white.”

 Police say one person died, two others injured after pickup truck crashed into them under I-244 bridge #Tulsa @TulsaPolice @KJRH2HD pic.twitter.com/YId8i1wwAK